Apply for an allotment at Ginhall Lane

 - get fit doing some digging

 - grow organically

 - and of course to meet new friends

 Ginhall Lane Allotments

 Following requests by the statutory six electors that the Town Council provide them with allotments and after a long search 2.5 acres of grazing land became available.
 The Town Council took it on a 21 year lease and Monty Don opened the site in 2006.
-All plots were taken and in 2009 responding to demand a further 2.5 acres of the adjoining field was added and soon filled with tenants.
+In 2009 responding to demand, a further 2.5 acres of the adjoining field was added and soon filled with tenants.

 Location and fees